Bendat/autometa/packages/documentation/docs/ui-testing/selenium/page-component-model/1_intro.md

 Ensure it's called early in your code, preferably in a setup script
 :::

-Automaton Page Object Model is a declarative page object model library for `TypeScript` which streamlines the definition of page objects for Selenium users on node.
+Automaton Page Component Model is a declarative page object model library for `TypeScript` which streamlines the definition of page objects for Selenium users on node.
 It aims to automatically create and wire together all your page objects seamlessly so you can focus on writing tests.